2013 British Grand Prix: Race

 As track marshals checked and cleared on-track debris with road clearing trucks, Vettel was told by radio the inside of his left-rear medium compound tyre that he began the race on had sustained cuts to it.
 Teams sought to lessen the amount of time spent on their tyres when the switch to making three stops became common.
 The safety car was withdrawn at the end of the 21st lap, and racing resumed with Vettel leading Rosberg and Sutil.
 Pérez overtook Webber on the inside into Abbey corner for eighth.
 Webber, whose front wing was changed earlier, retook eighth from Pérez on the inside at Brooklands turn.
 On lap 28, Ricciardo turned left into the same turn and passed Grosjean for sixth place.
-Gutiérrez front-left tyre's was punctured from a cut on the Hangar Straight linking Stowe corner on lap 28.
+Gutiérrez's front-left tyre was punctured from a cut on the Hangar Straight linking Stowe corner on lap 28.
 The tyre, which did not delaminate, damaged his front wing, and left carbon fibre debris on the track.
 Alonso, who was close by Sutil, swerved to avoid the debris.
 On that lap, Webber overtook Grosjean into Brooklands corner for seventh.

 The second round of pit stops commenced on the 30th lap.
 Räikkönen, Grosjean and Alonso were the first of the leaders to enter the pit lane for the hard compound tyres.
 As he was released, Alonso was forced to brake to avoid hitting Grosjean's car as he entered his pit stall, allowing Räikkönen past him.
 Over laps 31 and 32, Hamilton attempted two unsuccessful passes on Di Resta on the main straight and into Brooklands corner.
 Sutil and Rosberg made their second pit stops for the hard compound tyres over laps 33 and 34.
 On lap 35, Webber used DRS on the Hangar Straight into Stowe corner to pass Alonso for fourth position.
 Vettel made his second pit stop from the lead on the same lap for hard compound tyres.
 He retained the lead.
-On the 36th lap, Di Resta and Hülkenberg made contact in turn tree, damaging the former's front wing.
+On the 36th lap, Di Resta and Hülkenberg made contact in turn three, damaging the former's front wing.
 After Hamilton exited the pit lane on the next lap, Di Resta passed him.
 Hamilton attempted to pass Di Resta again before Stowe corner.
 Instead, he narrowly avoided a rearward collision with the rear of Di Resta's car on lap 37.
 That same lap, Toro Rosso retired Vergne in the pit lane with significant damage to his car.